retainers

 Removable retainers make it easier to maintain a healthy mouth, but you will have to remember to wear them daily.
 They’re also easier to lose or damage than other models, so you’ll need to be careful about where you put your retainer and how you handle it.

 Do you have questions about retainers, the retention phase, or other aspects of the orthodontic process?
-Our expert team would love to hear from you!
-Get in touch with our High Point or Greensboro office today and we’ll be happy to walk you through the process.
-You deserve nothing less than a lifetime of healthy smiles and we’re excited to get you started!
+Our expert team would love to hear from you; just schedule a free consultation!
+Contact our High Point or Greensboro office today, and we’ll be happy to walk you through the process.
+You deserve nothing less than a lifetime of healthy smiles, and we’re excited to get you started!